Code-Institute-Submissions/Hangman-26/README.md

 - I used print ('{:^80}'.format which caused the error:
 "Formatting a regular string which could be a f-string"
     - I fixed the error by using the .center(width) method
 - Error - rules page.
-Creating a menu varible with input("Press enter to return to the main menu) caused the error : "local variable 'menu' is assigned to but never used"
+Creating a menu variable with input("Press enter to return to the main menu) caused the error : "local variable 'menu' is assigned to but never used"
-    - I fixed the error by removing the menu varible
+    - I fixed the error by removing the menu variable
 - The title does not appear on the new page
     - I fixed the error by calling the clear_termina function before the title function